This post was originally published in December, 2011 but has been updated as of October 30, 2017.

 Next, Blake & Lauren will complete Part I. This information asks the taxpayer to explain all of the income from sources outside the US.
-Blake & Lauren only had income from Brazil, in the amount of $65,000 USD.
-As you likely already know, as US citizens, Blake & Lauren are required to report and pay taxes on this income to the US.
+Blake & Lauren only had income from Brazil, in the amount of US$65,000.
+As US citizens, Blake & Lauren are required to report and pay taxes on this income to the US.
 However, they are still eligible for itemized or standard deductions, which they have used to offset their income.
 Before calculating their foreign tax credit, these amounts will need to be considered on their Form 1116.
 Part I will be completed as follows:

 Part II of Form 1116 asks the taxpayer to report the amount of taxes that were actually paid (or accrued) by the taxpayer in the current tax year.
 Please note that this section also asks for foreign taxes paid to be reported in the foreign currency amount, as well as the US dollar amount.
 In Brazilian real, the amount of foreign taxes that Blake & Lauren paid were 8,161 R$.
 When reporting this information, the IRS also requests that the taxpayer add a statement to the tax return that includes the foreign currency conversion rate.

-Part III of Form 1116 actually computes the amount of the credit eligible to be claimed on the taxpayers US expat taxes.
-With earned income of $65,000, and claiming itemized deductions of $17,129, Blake & Lauren had a US expat tax liability of $5,249.
+Part III of Form 1116 actually computes the amount of credit eligible to be claimed on the taxpayers US tax return.
+With earned income of $65,000, and claiming itemized deductions of $17,129, Blake & Lauren had a US tax liability of $5,039.
 Each line of Part III is essentially math calculations, and the instructions associated with each line on the form will walk the taxpayer through its completion.
 The foreign tax credit for which Blake & Lauren are eligible will completely wipe out their US expat tax liability, and they never even had to complete the much more complex Form 2555!
 Nor did they have to tap into their prior year’s foreign tax credit carryovers.

 The last portion of Form 1116 simply asks the taxpayer to summarize the foreign tax credits claimed on other Forms 1116 for the current tax year.
 Because Blake & Lauren only had income from the “General” category, they will only need to include this one form, and Part IV of Form 1116 will be completed as follows: